AhmedSabik/Mile-Stone-Project-Trial-2/README.md

 On the top right corner of all pages a link to sign in/sign up could be found.
 The form will not submit if a valid email is not provided.
 An error message will also appear if the user attempts to submit an empty form.

-The Mockup page was built for educational purposes, as I was not able to add a large image to the HTML file.
-Mockup page was kept as a reference to the code used to resolve the issue.
-Mockup image linked through Github as a better practice.
+The Mockup page was built for educational purposes, as I was not able to add a large image to an HTML file.
+The Mockup page was kept as a reference to the code used to resolve the issue.
+The Mockup image has been linked through Github as a better practice.

 ### Deployment